symlex/input-validation/README.md

             class: \InputValidation\Form
             arguments: [@translator, @validator]

-Alternativly, you can create new form instances manually (equivalent to the service definition above):
+Alternatively, you can create new form instances manually (equivalent to the service definition above):

     use InputValidation\Form;
     use InputValidation\Validator;